datacarpentry/semester-biology/materials/data-structures-R.md

 ### Importing data

 * `read.csv()`
-* Download the file for the Shrub Volume 2 exercise
+* Download the file for the Shrub Volume Data Frame exercise
 * How do we tell R where this file is

 > When someone says `setwd` discuss issues